freeseek/mocha/README.md

 ```
 Making sure that BAF refers to the allele frequency of the reference allele if ALLELE_B=0 and of the alternate allele if ALLELE_B=1

-If you do not already have a VCF file but you have Illumina or Affymetrix genotype array data, you can use the <a href="https://github.com/freeseek/gtc2vcf">gtc2vcf</a> tools to convert the data to VCF and you can use the mochatools plugin to fill the ALLELE_A/ALLELE_B/GC info fields.
+If you do not already have a VCF file but you have Illumina or Affymetrix genotype array data, you can use the [gtc2vcf](https://github.com/freeseek/gtc2vcf) tools to convert the data to VCF and you can use the mochatools plugin to fill the ALLELE_A/ALLELE_B/GC info fields.
 Alternatively you can use your own scripts

 Create a minimal binary VCF
 ```